Renal cell carcinoma

 - KiTS23 challenge: https://kits-challenge.org/kits23/

-- UCSF RMaC: University of California San Francisco 3D Multi-Phase Renal Mass CT Dataset with Tumor Segmentations: https://pubmed.ncbi.nlm.nih.gov/41728332/
+- UCSF RMaC: University of California San Francisco 3D Multi-Phase Renal Mass CT Dataset with Tumor Segmentations: https://pmc.ncbi.nlm.nih.gov/articles/PMC12919120/

 - Usefulness of multidetector computed tomography to differentiate between renal cell carcinoma and oncocytoma.
 A model validation: https://pmc.ncbi.nlm.nih.gov/articles/PMC8765797/